AgileRL/AgileRL/docs/tutorials/pettingzoo/dqn.rst

                agent.load_checkpoint(LESSON["pretrained_path"])
                # Reinit optimizer for new task
                agent.lr = INIT_HP["LR"]
-               agent.optimizer = torch.optim.Adam(
+               agent.optimizer = OptimizerWrapper(
-                  agent.actor.parameters(), lr=agent.lr
+                  torch.optim.Adam,
+                  networks=agent.actor,
+                  lr=agent.lr,
+                  network_names=agent.optimizer.network_names,
+                  lr_name=agent.optimizer.lr_name,
+                  optimizer_kwargs={"capturable": agent.capturable},
                )

 To train against an old version of our agent, we create a pool of opponents.
 At training time, we randomly select an opponent from this pool.
 At regular intervals, we update the opponent pool by removing the oldest opponent and adding a copy of the latest version of our agent.
 This provides a balance between training against an increasingly difficult opponent and providing variety in the moves an opponent might make.

 .. collapse:: Create opponent pool
    :open: